24ERIC/hiWireshark/README.md

 | %20.5s | other | char str[] = "geeksforgeeks"; | str |                geeks |
 | %-20.5s | other | char str[] = "geeksforgeeks"; | str | geeks |

-# wireshark feature
+# Research - wireshark feature

 - Packet Capture: Wireshark listens to a network connection in real time and then grabs entire streams of traffic – quite possibly tens of thousands of packets at a time.
 - Filtering: Wireshark is capable of slicing and dicing all of this random live data using filters.
 By applying a filter, you can obtain just the information you need to see.
 - Visualization: Wireshark, like any good packet sniffer, allows you to dive right into the very middle of a network packet.
 It also allows you to visualize entire conversations and network streams.

-# Wireshark has a rich feature set which includes the following:
+# Research - Wireshark has a rich feature set which includes the following:

 - Deep inspection of hundreds of protocols, with more being added all the time
 - Live capture and offline analysis